 - Kawasaki KLX300R

-Most riders start on a trail bike because they are easy to ride and are the most forgiving if you make a mistake.
-To find out what the best beginner dirt bikes are click here.
+Many new riders start on a trail bike because they are easy to ride and are the most forgiving if you make a mistake.

 Motocross Bike – Jump For Show, Corner For Dough

 Motocross bikes are just about as popular as trail bikes.
 They are often seen as the “top tier” type of dirt bike because they have the most powerful engines and the highest technology in suspension.

 MX bikes (for short) are built for racing on closed-course competition tracks that have dirt obstacles, such as jumps and whoops.

 Motocross bike specs that make them different than other types of dirt bikes:

 - No extra gadgets; headlight, tail light, speedo, etc.